cloudify-cosmo/docs.getcloudify.org/content/manager/bootstrapping.md

         </tr>
         <tr>
             <td> agents_user                      </td>
             <td> User to be used for accessing agents on VMs.
-This should be `centos`. </td>
+The value should be `centos`. </td>
         </tr>
         <tr>
             <td> agents_to_manager_inbound_ports  </td>
-            <td> Comma separated list of tcp ports to allow from the agents to the manager.
-This should contain at least: "5671,5672,8101,53229".
-You are unlikely to need to change this from its default. </td>
+            <td> Comma-separated list of TCP ports to open from the agents to the manager.
+The list should include at least: "5671,5672,8101,53229".
+It is unlikely that you will need to change this from the default. </td>
         </tr>
         </tbody>
     </table>

- 1. Once the new deployment is ready, execute the `install` workflow:
+ 5. Following completion of the deployment inputs, execute the `install` workflow, as follows:
     ![CloudifySettings deployment: install workflow]({{< img "manager/image-deploy-run-install.png" >}})

-    Once you have started the `install` workflow it will take a few minutes to run.
+    The `install` workflow takes a few minutes to run.

-    If you have chosen a security-enabled build the Web UI will become unresponsive as several services need to be restarted.
-Depending on your web browser it may be necessary to refresh the whole page.
-You will also need to accept a new self-signed certificate as the certificate is regenerated as part of the `CloudifySettings` blueprint.
+    If you have selected a security-enabled build, the Web interface will become unresponsive because several services must be restarted.
+Depending on your Web browser, it might be necessary to refresh the entire page.
+You must also accept a new self-signed certificate, because the certificate is regenerated as part of the `CloudifySettings` blueprint.
-    Once the certificate has been regenerated and you've successfully connected to the manager again, setup is complete.
+    After the certificate has been regenerated and you have successfully connected to Cloudify Manager again, setup is complete.

-## Deploying a manager image - Command Line
+##Deploying a Cloudify Manager Image from the Command Line##

- 1. Switch to the new manager:
+ 1. Switch to the new Cloudify Manager:

     ```bash
     $ export CLOUDIFY_USERNAME=cloudify